routerhan/thesis-ner-co-tri-training/README.md

 # Co-Training method
 Co-training algorithm is considered as bootstrap method to boost the amount of labeled set from unlabeled set.

-To apply this method to our project, you could do the following:
+To apply this method to our project, you should do the following:

 ## Prerequisite
 1. Make sure you have two model trained. i.e. ISW and Onto models.